omeka/omeka-s-enduser/docs/modules/mapping.md

 #### Timeline

 The Timeline section allows you to add a timeline display alongside the map view.
 This feature requires the [Numeric Data Types](numericdatatypes.md) module and items with Timestamp or Interval values (applied via the [resource template](../content/resource-template.md)).
+The timeline code and themes come from [TimelineJS](https://timeline.knightlab.com/){target=_blank}.

 - **Title headline**: displays on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to name the timeline.
 - **Title text**: appears below the title headline on the first slide of the timeline (see ["Timeline public view"](#timeline-public-view) below).
 You can use this to provide context or narrative introduction for the timeline.